Genocides in history (1946 to 1999): Genocide of Kurds

 On 23 December 2005, a Dutch court delivered its ruling in a case which was brought against Frans van Anraat, who had previously supplied chemicals to Iraq.
 The court ruled that "[it] thinks and considers it legally and convincingly proven that the Kurdish population meets the requirement under the genocide convention as an ethnic group.
 The court has no other conclusion than that these attacks were committed with the intent to destroy the Kurdish population of Iraq."
 Because van Anraat supplied the chemicals before 16 March 1988, the date of the Halabja poison gas attack he was guilty of a war crime but he was not guilty of complicity in genocide.

 Ahwaris

-In the 1990s, the Mesopotamian Marshes of Iraq were drained for political motives, namely to force the Ahwaris out of the area and to punish them for their role in the 1991 uprising against Saddam Hussein's government.
+In the 1990s, the Mesopotamian Marshes of Iraq were drained for political reasons, mainly to force the Ahwaris out of the area and punish them for their role in the 1991 uprisings against Saddam Hussein's government.
 However, the government's stated reasoning was to reclaim land for agriculture and exterminate breeding grounds for mosquitoes.
 The displacement of more than 200,000 of the Ahwaris, and the associated state-sponsored campaign of violence against them, has led the United States and others to describe the draining of the marshes as ecocide, ethnic cleansing, or genocide.